skoppe/dconf-2022/slides.md

 That is not good.
 We want to stay in the world of structured programming, because it gives so many nice guarantees and allows us to write large scale reliable software.

-"Every async function needs to have an owner"
+- "Every async function needs to have an owner" - we can't just run it fire-and-forget style
-"An owner needs to outlive all the async functions it owns"
+- "An owner needs to outlive all the async functions it owns"

 This is just like regular programming.
 When you call a function, that function has to complete before the caller can.

+<>

+//TODO: what?

 We need to shift our mindset a bit and ask ourselves the question: "who is the owner?".